 How to use Google Tag Manager to integrate with dozens of applications including Google Ads, Floodlight, Twitter, and many more

 We understand that without conversion tracking, there's no way to know if the money you're spending on advertising to potential donors is working well or not.
-We offer native integrations with Google Analytics and Facebook, but what about other applications?
+We offer native integrations with Google Analytics and Facebook that don't require Tag Manager configuration, but what about other applications?
 This is where Google Tag Manager comes in.
 GTM is a simple, reliable, way to easily integrate all of your tags— for free.

 How it works